Visit Prineville, Oregon

 Sip In Prineville

 If you're looking to fuel up for a day of exploring the Painted Hills or cycling the Crooked River Canyon Scenic Bikeway, Golden Coffee Co. serves its lovingly crafted beverages inside a hip café, while Prineville Coffee Company offers coffee drinks, breakfast, and lunch dishes inside a friendly community gathering spot.
 And after a long day outdoors, belly up to one of the many bars around Prineville for a locally produced craft beer, wine, cider, or seltzer.
-Crooked Roots Brewing features popular pours from regional purveyors, the Corral Taproom & Food Carts pairs its beer garden with cart cuisine from around the world, and Wild Ride Brewing's newest taproom pours housemade beers at the eastern edge of town.
+The outdoor Creekside Beer Garden pours several regional craft beers alongside a handful of on-site food carts, the Corral Taproom & Food Carts pairs its beer garden with cart cuisine from around the world, and Wild Ride Brewing's newest taproom pours housemade beers at the eastern edge of town.

 Things to Do in Prineville, OR